 - Training others in the modality should not be undertaken lightly.
 By international standards, a trainer should have:

-- at least 3 to 5 years of experience after graduating
+- at least 5 years of experience after graduating

 - a relevant psychology, therapeutic or subject qualification for the theme they will present